 Actually, though, the Andean mountain cat is one of the world’s most endangered wild cats and one of South America’s rarest felids.
 It is also one of the least known.
 With many similarities to the more common South American Pampas cat, separate studies have been rare as well.

 A 2016 study published on the IUCN red list counted only 1,378 adults in existence, with the small cats scattered over more than 600,000 square miles of highlands from northeastern Peru to Patagonia.

-The small Andean cats — not much bigger than a house cat — are only found in the rocky arid and semi arid zones of the Andes where valleys of patchily distributed rock walls are the preferred habitat.
-Rock piles and boulders are the only type of cover available at such altitudes, making the habitat of the Andean cat naturally fragmented.
+The small Andean cats — not much bigger than a house cat — are only found in the rocky arid and semi-arid zones of the Andes where valleys of patchily distributed rock walls are the preferred habitat.
+Rock piles and boulders are the only types of cover available at such altitudes, making the habitat of the Andean cat naturally fragmented.

-Most of the reported Andean cat sightings (of which there are few) have been during daytime, although studies through camera traps and observations of a radio-collared animal indicate their activity is mainly at night or dawn and dusk.
+Most of the reported Andean cat sightings (of which there are few) have been during the daytime, although studies through camera traps and observations of a radio-collared animal indicate their activity is mainly at night or dawn and dusk.

-The Andean mountain cat has an ashy-gray fur, a gray head, ears and face, with brown patchy stripes running horizontally across its back.
+The Andean mountain cat has an ashy-gray fur, a gray head, ears, and face, with brown patchy stripes running horizontally across its back.
 Its long bushy tail has 6–9 rings, which are dark brown to black.
 The markings of juveniles are darker and smaller than those of adults.